Online Mentoring

 Mentors

 Pavel Pavlov is the CEO of Compass Europe, a financial discipleship movement.
 He previously worked with the Forum of Christian Leaders (FOCL), organizing and developing year-round training and mentoring initiatives for Christian leaders across Europe.
 Before that, he served as an administrator for a church actively engaged in community outreach and organized several Forum National Conferences.
 Pavel also gained managerial experience working for international corporations.
-He serves on the board of trustees for European Christian Mission International (ECMI) and is a member of its finance and audit committee.
+He serves on the board of trustees for European Christian Mission International (ECMI) and is the chair of its finance and audit committee.
 His passion lies in life and executive coaching.
 Pavel is married, has three children, and lives in Stara Zagora, Bulgaria.

 Pastors